Celino Cruz: Barangay Ginebra (2009–2010)

-Barangay Ginebra traded Paul Artadi, Rafi Reavis, and the rights to 2009 8th pick overall Chris Timberlake for Enrico Villanueva, Rich Alvarez, Celino Cruz, and Paolo Bugia of Purefoods.
-Burger King acted as the conduit team, trading Pocholo Villanueva to Ginebra and acquiring the rights to 2009 Rookie draft eighteenth pick Orlando Daroya and future picks.
+On August 3, 2009, Barangay Ginebra traded Paul Artadi, Rafi Reavis, and the rights to 2009 eighth overall pick Chris Timberlake for Enrico Villanueva, Rich Alvarez, Cruz, and Paolo Bugia of Purefoods.
+Burger King acted as the conduit team, trading Pocholo Villanueva to Ginebra and acquiring the rights to 2009 18th overall pick Orlando Daroya and two future draft picks.
+In a game against Talk 'N Text, he fractured his left hand, and could not play the rest of the game.

-Powerade
+Powerade (2010–2012)

-At the end of the 2009-10 PBA season, he was released by the Barangay Ginebra Kings.
+At the end of the 2009–10 PBA season, he was released by the Barangay Ginebra Kings.
 Days after, he was signed by the Powerade Tigers as a free agent.
+This would be his third time that he played for a team owned by the San Miguel Corporation.
 He played a key role on his first year as its starting point guard.
 Together with Gary David, they became a one-two punch for their offense.